 Many people with large heads or large skulls are healthy.

-Abnormal macrocephaly may be due to an enlarged brain (megalencephaly), water on the brain (hydrocephalus), overgrowth of the bones of the skull (cranial hyperostosis), or other conditions.
+Abnormal macrocephaly may be caused by an enlarged brain (megalencephaly), water on the brain (hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more ), overgrowth of the bones of the skull (cranial hyperostosis), or other conditions.
 These conditions may be the result of genetic disorders or disorders the child acquired before or after birth.

-Before birth, the diagnosis of macrocephaly sometimes is made with a routine prenatal ultrasound test done late in the 2nd trimester or early in the 3rd trimester.
+Before birth, the diagnosis of macrocephaly sometimes is made with a routine prenatal ultrasound test Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more done late in the second trimester or early in the third trimester.

-After birth, doctors measure a baby's head circumference (the measurement of the head around its largest area) during routine physical examinations.
+After birth, doctors measure a baby's head circumference Head Circumference Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+From birth to about age 1 or 2 years, children grow rapidly.
+After this rapid infant... read more (the measurement of the head around its largest area) during routine physical examinations.
 They diagnose macrocephaly when the head circumference is significantly larger than the normal range for babies of the same sex, age, and ethnic group in the region where the baby lives.
 When making the diagnosis, doctors also take into account the head circumference of the baby's parents and grandparents because a slightly larger head size may run in the family.

-If macrocephaly is present, doctors usually do computed tomography (CT) or magnetic resonance imaging (MRI) of the head to look for brain abnormalities.
+If macrocephaly is present, doctors usually do MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more of the brain to look for abnormalities.
 Doctors also evaluate the newborn and parents to look for possible causes of macrocephaly and then test for any causes they suspect.
 Sometimes the doctor may request blood tests to help determine the cause.